 An allocation of items of our income, gain, loss or deduction, other than an allocation required by the Internal Revenue Code to eliminate a Book-Tax Disparity, will generally be given effect for U.S. federal income tax purposes in determining a partner's share of an item of income, gain, loss or deduction only if the allocation has substantial economic effect.
-In any other case, a partner's share of an item will be determined on the basis of the unitholder's interest in us, which will be determined by taking into account all the facts and circumstances including (i) the partner's relative contributions to us, (ii) the interests of all the partners to distributions of capital upon liquidation.
+In any other case, a partner's share of an item will be determined on the basis of the unitholder's interest in us, which will be determined by taking into account all the facts and circumstances including (i) the partner's relative contributions to us, (ii) the interests of all the partners in profits and losses, (iii) the interest of all the partners in cash flow and (iv) the rights of all the partners to distributions of capital upon liquidation.
 Hunton Andrews Kurth is of the opinion that, with the exception of the issues described in "- Section 754 Election" and "- Disposition of Common Units - Allocations Between Transferors and Transferees," allocations under our partnership agreement will be given effect for U.S. federal income tax purposes in determining a partner's share of an item of income, gain, loss or deduction.